Important topics to consider when raising a Romanian child abroad

 Are you a grandparent or a single parent?
 We have something for you and your children also in our unique storybook

-Now, for the grandparents out there who have Romanian grandchildren living abroad: the little ones can feel confused many times in relation to who they are – we need to understand that and empathize with those feelings.
-This can happen, for example, when your grandchild is positively looking forward to traveling to get to see you, the grandparents and other family relatives in Romania, while in the same time they will experience sorrow to leave a familiar place which is their current home and the familiar faces of neighbours and friends they know.
-Journey to Another Homeland: Romania can make for a special gift for grandchildren who live far away.
-Your grandchild also recognizes the book as “my world book” and will attach easier and deeper with Romania, the Romanian culture and traditions in a meaningful way.
+Now, for the grandparents out there who have Romanian grandchildren living abroad: the little ones can feel confused many times concerning who they are – we need to understand that and empathise with those feelings.
+This can happen, for example, when your grandchild is positively looking forward to travelling to get to see you, the grandparents and other family relatives in Romania, while in the same time they will experience sorrow to leave a familiar place which is their current home and the familiar faces of neighbours and friends they know.
+Journey to Another Homeland: Romania can make for a unique gift for grandchildren who live far away.
+Your grandchild also recognises the book as “my world book” and will attach more natural and more profound with Romania, the Romanian culture and traditions in a meaningful way.

 How is your particular situation when raising a Romanian child abroad?

 The values shared inside your own home with your children are the most defining ones.
 Be it that you are close or integrated into a Romanian community in a foreign country, or this doesn’t apply to you, our book Journey to Another Homeland: Romania, let’s you tell your own story about something as important as your birthplace to your child and share these special moments which will bring you only closer as parent and child.